 Tax avoidance is the practice of using legal maneuvers to minimize one’s tax burden.
 Tax evasion, on the other hand, is using illegal means to hide income from the IRS or take deductions you aren’t actually owed.

 - To make sure you get all the tax benefits you are owed but don’t ever accidentally commit tax evasion, consider working with a financial advisor.
-Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool connects you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - SmartAsset’s free income tax tool will tell you exactly what you can expect to pay in taxes, if you’re wondering what your bill to Uncle Sam might look like.